microsoft/vscode-docs/docs/java/java-debugging.md

 - `java.debug.settings.enableRunDebugCodeLens`: Enable the CodeLens provider for the run and debug buttons over main entry points, defaults to `true`.
 - `java.debug.settings.forceBuildBeforeLaunch`: Force building the workspace before launching java program, defaults to `true`.
 - `java.debug.settings.console`: The specified console to launch a Java program, defaults to `integratedTerminal`.
 If you want to customize the console for a specific debug session, please modify the `console` configuration in `launch.json`.
-  - `internalConsole` - VS Code debug console (input stream not supported).
+  - `internalConsole` - VS Code Debug Console (input stream not supported).
   - `integratedTerminal` - VS Code Integrated Terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
 - `java.debug.settings.exceptionBreakpoint.skipClasses`: Skip the specified classes when breaking on exception.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, for example `java.*`, `*.Foo`.
 - `java.debug.settings.stepping.skipClasses`: Skip the specified classes when stepping.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, for example `java.*`, `*.Foo`.
 - `java.debug.settings.stepping.skipSynthetics`: Skip synthetic methods when stepping.
 - `java.debug.settings.stepping.skipStaticInitializers`: Skip static initializer methods when stepping.
 - `java.debug.settings.stepping.skipConstructors`: Skip constructor methods when stepping.
 - `java.debug.settings.jdwp.limitOfVariablesPerJdwpRequest`: The maximum number of variables or fields that can be requested in one JDWP request.
 The higher the value, the less frequently debuggee will be requested when expanding the variable view.
 Also a large number can cause JDWP request timeout.
 Defaults to 100.
 - `java.debug.settings.jdwp.requestTimeout`: The timeout (ms) of JDWP request when the debugger communicates with the target JVM.
 Defaults to 3000.
 - `java.debug.settings.vmArgs`: The default VM arguments to launch the Java program.
-Eg. Use '-Xmx1G -ea' to increase the heap size to 1GB and enable assertions.
-If you want to customize the VM arguments for a specific debug session, please modify the 'vmArgs' config in launch.json.
+For example, use '-Xmx1G -ea' to increase the heap size to 1 GB and enable assertions.
+If you want to customize the VM arguments for a specific debug session, you can modify the 'vmArgs' config in `launch.json`.
 - `java.silentNotification`: Controls whether notifications can be used to report progress.
 If true, use status bar to report progress instead.
 Defaults to `false`.

 ## Troubleshooting